newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/pharmacy-prepare.md

 id: pharmacy-prepare
 callToActionLink: https://www.njconsumeraffairs.gov/regulations/Chapter-39-State-Board-of-Pharmacy.pdf
 callToActionText: "Read the Pharmacy Handbook "
+agencyId: nj-consumer-affairs
-issuingAgency: New Jersey Division of Consumer Affairs Board of Pharmacy
+agencyAdditionalContext: Board of Pharmacy
 ---

 The State regulates pharmacies for the safety of customers and employees and has released a handbook specifically to help guide pharmacies on State rules.

 ---